 - 10 fps continuous shooting

 - In-body image stabilization

 - 693 phase detection points, 425 for contrast detection

-The movie recording button is at a more sensible place avoiding the issue of accidentally stopping recording which was recurrent for the Sony a7ii’s users.
-Just like its predecessor, the Sony a7 III is equipped with in-body stabilization.
+The movie recording button is at a more sensible place avoiding the issue of accidentally stopping recording which was recurrent for the Sony a7 II’s users.
+Just like its predecessor, the a7 III is equipped with in-body stabilization.
 The image stabilization (IS) system compensates the movement of the camera for both shooting stills and recording movie.

 The touchscreen added on the Sony a7 III is a step in the right direction.
 However, it still lags behind the competition.
 It can only be used for autofocus control.
 It does not allow its user to navigate through the menu or change any settings, unlike the Canon cameras.
 While adding a touchscreen on this camera is appreciated, it is poorly executed.

 The image quality of the Sony a7 III does not disappoint.
-Just like the a7ii the a7 III offers sharp images with great dynamic range.
+Just like the a7 II, the a7 III offers sharp images with great dynamic range.
 When shooting Raw, the Sony a7 III produces sharper images than the Sony a9 with a lot of details and plenty of color.
-At higher ISO values, the Sony a7 III is amongst the best performing low light cameras with little noise even at high ISO values.
-The Sony a7 III offers sharp images with great dynamic range even in low light conditions which makes it a strong contender within the full-frame camera market.
+At higher ISO values, the a7 III is among the best performing low light cameras with little noise even at high ISO values.
+The a7 III offers sharp images with great dynamic range even in low light conditions which makes it a strong contender within the full-frame camera market.